 Also while in Dallas, she was the first woman to chair the Dallas-Fort Worth Federal Executive Board and was named one of Dallas' Top Ten Women News-Shapers.

 After nine years, she returned home to Arkansas and became a partner in Stuck and Snow Consultants, a Little Rock-based management and publications consulting firm.
-She also became a charter board-member of Southern Bancorp, a non-profit rural development bank serving the Delta area.
-As a board member, she coined the term "changing lives, building communities" to characterize the bank's work.
-She served on the board executive committee; chaired its Community Partners division and its grant committee.
+She also became a charter board-member of Southern Bancorp, a rural development bank serving the Delta area.
+As a board member, she coined the term “Building Communities, Changing Lives” to characterize the bank's work.
+She served on the board of the bank’s holding company and chaired the board of its non-profit partner, Southern Bancorp Community Partners.

 After 30 years, she retired from the board, at which time Southern Bancorp established the Dorothy Stuck Empowerment Award that will be given annually to the employee whose work best exemplifies her goals.